 Consider how investors often seek higher returns through more concentrated portfolios, say through greater equity exposure (concentrating in the more aggressive asset class).
 However, modest use of leverage can allow investors not to take on more risk, but to take the same level of risk but with a more diversified, more balanced, higher-return-for-the-risk-taken portfolio.
 This is not esoteric but one of the first things taught in finance class!

 In this way, modestly levering a better, more diversified portfolio may improve upon an unlevered, much less diversified one — a rather sensible approach; one that is consistent with finance theory and will likely compensate investors for the necessity of employing some leverage.
+1 1 Close This earlier Perspectives piece applies these ideas to risk parity portfolios.
 The article discusses this in more depth, and several things you must do to avoid the dangers that can come along with leverage.

 Yes, lever, but in pursuit of diversification not just amplification, and prudently.